-Booking a ticket on the Madaraka Express is quick, easy and can be done in one of three ways.
-You can book via the KRC website by heading to this address, selecting the date, time and class of travel.
+Booking a ticket on the Madaraka Express is quick, and easy and can be done in one of three ways.
+You can book via the KRC website by heading to this address and selecting the date, time and class of travel.
 You will need to book your return leg separately and at the moment, payment is only via Mpesa.
 Another method of purchasing a ticket is by dialling *639# on your Safaricom line and following the prompts.

 You will receive an email or SMS with your assigned coach, seat and ticket number for these first two options.
 There’s no way to choose your seats.
 You will then need to arrive at the terminus early to print out your ticket.